 • Power failure

-If you’re worried about unwanted pests inside your unit, you can always try some pest control options.
-We recommend avoiding commercial chemicals (like moth balls or bug spray), as these can potentially mix with pest deterrents used by the storage facility.
-Instead, we recommend mechanical traps and natural repellents, including:
+If you’re worried about unwanted pests inside your unit, you can always try some DIY pest control options.
+I recommend avoiding commercial chemicals (like mothballs, essential oils, or bug spray) since these can potentially mix with any pest deterrents that your storage facility uses.
+Instead, I recommend mechanical traps and natural repellents, including:

 • Sticky traps